On the Optimal Regularity Implied by the Assumptions of Geometry I: Connections on Tangent Bundles

 \section{Introduction}

-In this paper we resolve two problems in Mathematical Physics by extending the multi-dimensional existence theory for the \emph{Regularity Transformation (RT) equations}\footnote{The RT-equations, introduced in \cite{ReintjesTemple_ell1}, are referred to as the \emph{Reintjes-Temple equations} in \cite{ReintjesTemple_ell3}.} in \cite{ReintjesTemple_ell2} to affine connections at the low level of $L^p$ curvature regularity, explicitly, components of the Riemann curvature tensor bounded in $L^p$ with connection components bounded in $L^{2p}$, $p> \max\{n/2,2\}$, in dimension $n\geq 2$.
-First, this existence theory establishes that any such connection, defined on an arbitrary manifold, including the Lorentzian metric connections of General Relativity (GR), can always be smoothed to optimal regularity $W^{1,p}$ by coordinate transformation, any $p <\infty$.
-This extends the optimal regularity result of Kazdan and DeTurck \cite{DeTurckKazdan} from Riemannian to Lorentzian geometry and general affine connections, and settles in the affirmative that spacetime singularities associated with all known connections of GR shock wave theory are removable.
+In this paper we resolve two problems in Mathematical Physics by extending the multi-dimensional existence theory for the \emph{Regularity Transformation (RT) equations}\footnote{The RT-equations, introduced in \cite{ReintjesTemple_ell1}, are referred to as the \emph{Reintjes-Temple equations} in \cite{ReintjesTemple_ell3}.} in \cite{ReintjesTemple_ell2} to affine connections at the low level of $L^p$ curvature regularity; specifically, to connections with components in $L^{2p}$ and with Riemann curvature ${\rm Riem}(\Gamma)$ bounded component-wise in $L^p$, $p> \max\{n/2,2\}$, in dimension $n\geq 2$, (or equivalently $\Gamma \in L^{2p}$, $d\Gamma \in L^p$).\footnote{In this paper, all $L^p$ norms of tensors and connections are taken component-wise, local and coordinate dependent.
+That is, $L^p$ norms are taken on tensor components represented in coordinate systems on open and bounded neighborhoods of points.
+We choose $\Gamma \in L^{2p}$ and $d\Gamma \in L^{p}$ to place both terms in ${\rm Riem}(\Gamma) = d\Gamma + \Gamma \wedge \Gamma$ in $L^p$.
+For $\Gamma \in L^{2p}$, ${\rm Riem}(\Gamma)$ is in $L^p$ if and only if $d\Gamma$ is in $L^p$.} First, this existence theory establishes that any such connection, defined on an arbitrary manifold, including the Lorentzian metric connections of General Relativity (GR), can always be smoothed to optimal regularity $W^{1,p}$ by local coordinate transformations, any $p <\infty$.
+This extends the optimal regularity result of Kazdan and DeTurck \cite{DeTurckKazdan} from (positive definite) Riemannian metrics to general affine connections, including Lorentzian and semi-Riemannian metrics.\footnote{To emphasize this generality, we chose our title to conjure up Riemann's celebrated habilitation of 1854: ``{\it On the hypotheses which lie at the foundations of geometry}''.} Our optimal regularity result settles in the affirmative that spacetime singularities in the Lorentzian metrics of GR shock waves are removable.